 Team A decides on a sentence from one of their team members and tells the class.
 Teams B and C now confer to decide whether the sentence is true or false and both teams are also allowed to ask the student one question.

-Next give teams B and C up to a minute to make a decision and then signal that time is up.
+Give teams B and C a minute or two to make a decision and then signal that the time is up.
 Both teams must now simultaneously hold up their true/false card.
 Team A then holds up their true/false card to show if the sentence was true or false.

 If team A has fooled both of the other teams then they get a point.
-Teams B and C need only to guess correctly if team A were lying or telling the truth to get their point.
+Whereas teams B and C get a point if they have correctly guessed the truth or falsity of the statement.